 Explanation:

-Let's take an example to demonstrate how to split a string by multiple delimiters using the std::string::findfirstof and std::string::substr methods in C++.
+Let's consider an illustration to showcase the process of dividing a string by various delimiters through the utilization of the std::string::findfirstof and std::string::substr functions in C++.

 #include <iostream>